STARTER GUIDE

 How to check:

-1. Find the VaultGuardBackup.exe file in your Downloads folder (or wherever you saved it).
+1. Find the VaultGuardBackupV3.4.1.exe file in your Downloads folder.

 2. Right-click the file.